vistle/vistle/vistle/insitu/libsim/README.md

 To connect Vistle to the simulation there are two different strategies depending on the build mode of Vistle.

-If Vistle is build as multi-process shared memory programm:
+If Vistle is build as multi-process shared memory program:

 	start Vistle and start the LibSim module.
 	Open the simulations .sim2 file with this module and it should connect to the simulation.

-If Vistle is build as single-process programm:
+If Vistle is build as single-process program:

 	set environmentvariables:
 		VISTLE_ROOT=path/to/vistle/build-dir (in the sim shell)